kbagoy/kb2024/_posts/2018-04-17-brandon-groce-ux-designer.md

 ---
 layout: post
+permalink: /brandon-groce-ux-designer/
-title: "Meet 6-Figure UX Designer Brandon Groce"
+title: Meet 6-Figure UX Designer Brandon Groce
-author: "kbagoy"
+description: Meet 6-figure freelancer Brandon Groce.
+Brandon has worked with Fortune 500 companies such as Disney, Dannon, and LG on projects ranging from Social Media Campaigns to Web Design.
+He is also the founder of GroceMedia, a Social Media Agency focused on Fitness & Lifestyle brands.
-date: "2018-04-17"
+date: 2018-04-17 17:49:27 -0000
+last_modified_at: 2021-04-14 19:21:02 -0000
+publish: true
+pin: false
+image:
+  path: /assets/wp-content/uploads/2018/09/brandon-groce.jpg
+  alt: UX Designer Brandon Groce
 categories:
-  - "freelancing"
+- Freelancing
-  - "6ff-experts"
+- Six Figure Freelancers
 tags:
-  - "6ff-interview-series"
+- 6FF Interview Series
-  - "interviews"
+- interviews
-image: assets/images/brandon-groce.jpg
 ---
 Want to learn how to how to make six figures as a freelancer?
-Meet the creative pros who've done it in the Six Figure Freelancers Expert Series!

-**This week I had the pleasure of sitting down to chat with Self-Taught Designer & Instagram Expert [Brandon Groce](http://www.grocemedia.com/).**

-_Brandon has worked with Fortune 500 companies such as Disney, Dannon, and LG on projects ranging from Social Media Campaigns to Web Design.
+Meet the creative pros who've done it in the Six Figure Freelancers Expert Series! **This week I had the pleasure of sitting down to chat with Self-Taught Designer & Instagram Expert [Brandon Groce](http://www.grocemedia.com/).** _Brandon has worked with Fortune 500 companies such as Disney, Dannon, and LG on projects ranging from Social Media Campaigns to Web Design.
 He is also the founder of GroceMedia, a Social Media Agency focused on Fitness & Lifestyle brands._

 #### **What makes Brandon a Six Figure Freelancer?**

-What makes me an expert in my field is that I am able to pull from other areas of my expertise (Social Media, PPC, Conversion Optimization) to help me and my team "design businesses." _Not many designers have the skill sets that enable them to create a wholesome revenue-generating ecosystem._

-What I mean by that is being able to understand what needs to happen on the Digital Traffic side of things, as well being able to create a Conversion-Optimized website to optimally convert the leads you bring into it.
+What makes me an expert in my field is that I am able to pull from other areas of my expertise (Social Media, PPC, Conversion Optimization) to help me and my team "design businesses."  _Not many designers have the skill sets that enable them to create a wholesome revenue-generating ecosystem._ What I mean by that is being able to understand what needs to happen on the Digital Traffic side of things, as well being able to create a Conversion-Optimized website to optimally convert the leads you bring into it.
 I specialize in both areas of expertise, digital traffic & conversion optimization.
 I know how to bring people to a site and give them what they came for, in a way that benefits my clients and their customers.

 #### **See for Yourself:**

-<iframe src="https://www.youtube.com/embed/2CkuDOWthSg" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen" data-mce-fragment="1"></iframe>

 # More From Brandon

-#### What can you tell our readers about your background?
+## What can you tell our readers about your background?

 I am a self-taught designer that worked his way up from sleeping on the floor in a very small apartment in Dallas Texas, working my ass off on many Start-Up projects, to working with Fortune 500 Companies and starting my own Social Media Agency, GroceMedia.

-#### How long have you been in business and what inspired you to start you business?
+### How long have you been in business and what inspired you to start you business?

 I've always wanted to work for myself.
 I have been a hustler since the age of 9, selling drawing lessons to kids as we all waited in the classroom for our buses to arrive.
 Then just upgraded at the age of 16 selling design services on the internet...
 Now here we are 8 years later, doing the same thing just on a different scale...
 This is the type of thing I live for.